 A Sea safari boat trip to Seal Island or Godrevy Island is one of the most popular things to do whilst in St Ives, Cornwall.

-Depending on the weather conditions on the day of your trip we will either head West from the harbour in the direction of Lands End where we soon pass St Ives landmarks such as The Island, St Ives Head, Porthmeor Beach and the Tate gallery.
+Depending on the weather conditions on the day of your trip, St Ives Boats will either head West from the harbour in the direction of Lands End where we soon pass St Ives landmarks such as The Island, St Ives Head, Porthmeor Beach and the Tate gallery.
 Our trip “five points West” is approximately 3.5 miles following the rugged Cornish cliffs and coves onward to Seal Island.

 Along the way keep a lookout for the local wildlife.
 Dolphin sightings have become more frequent as both common and bottlenose dolphins pass the bay.
 A wide array of sea birds are seen and sometimes sharks and even whales are spotted.

 Seal island boasts an inlet allowing the boat to enter astern and allow close viewing of the seal colony in the most natural of habitats, at Godrevy we circle the island spotting seals, seabirds and possibly more!
 We stay for around 15 minutes before beginning the journey back to St Ives.